hyperledger-labs/splice/network-health/NETWORK_HEALTH.md

 If you do see a lag, you want to check:

+1. Is it catching up at all or just completely stuck / not completing any acknowledgements?
+If it is completely stuck, the reason might be a fatal error in the participant.
+Scan the participant logs for errors and warnings (see general rule above).

-1. Has there been a sudden traffic spike that might have overloaded their sequencer?
+2. Has there been a sudden traffic spike that might have overloaded their sequencer?
 This is easiest to do using the [sequencer traffic dashboard](https://grafana.dev.global.canton.network.digitalasset.com/d/fdjrxql2alblsd/sequencer-traffic?orgId=1) (adjust cluster as needed).
 E.g., here we can see a spike starting at 6:50

 ![domain traffic spike](pics/sequencer_traffic_spike.png)
-2. Are they catching up faster than realtime, i.e., do their acknowledgements advance within 10 minutes by more than 10 minutes and they will eventually catch up or do they fall further and further behind.
+3. Are they catching up faster than realtime, i.e., do their acknowledgements advance within 10 minutes by more than 10 minutes and they will eventually catch up or do they fall further and further behind.
 E.g., in the screenshot here we can see that within 10 minutes, the acknowledgements only advance from `2024-04-29T05:02:33.813218Z` to `2024-04-29T05:04:32.392203Z` so SBI is falling further and further behind.
 Note that even if they can eventually catch up, we likely want to follow up with them to make sure they improve performance of our nodes.

 ![sbi lagging further and further](pics/acknowledgement_falling_behind.png)